 Caching is only required when you must create the fastest possible service containing image data.
 Generally, the pyramids generated for raster datasets or the overviews generated for mosaic datasets result in image data being served at an acceptable rate.
 However, if you know that a particular image or area of interest will be repeatedly visited, you may want to generate a cache.

-You can cache an image service or cache a map service containing raster data or an image service.
-Unless there is a need to cache all the contents of a map service, it is generally recommended that you cache the vector data and not the image data, especially when they contain an image service.
+You can cache an image service or cache a map service or globe service containing raster data or an image service.
+Unless there is a need to cache all the contents of a map or globe service, it is generally recommended that you cache the vector data and not the image data, especially when they contain an image service.

 Using an image service